 If there are things you want to see that require free timed tickets (like the mirror maze) make sure to get those early on, so they don’t run out on a crowded day.

 Basic museum entry is $18/adults, $11/kids 3-11.
 The top ‘Explorer’ package is $36/adults and includes some of the other experiences like the coal mine tour, submarine tour, movie and others.

 You can use a CityPASS at the Museum of Science and Industry.
-We had 2 CityPASSes for press review (and loved it so much we’re now affiliates), and purchased an additional museum admission.
+We had 2 CityPASSes for press review, and purchased an additional museum admission.
 You get one special experience included with this pass – and a simulator ride (which we did first, because the kids were so excited).

 Getting there: The museum is very far south in Chicago, but we took the bus back to the Loop where we were staying.
 The bus was pretty easy to find, though it left us off further from the hotel than we were hoping.
 Not an issue.
 They have a parking garage (fee) and you can get a taxi too.